GeekTrainer/learn-django/Module2/Module2_Unit5.md

 ## Reversing migrations

-In some cases data is migrated as a mistake, and Django has provided a way to reverse it.
+In some cases data is migrated as a mistake and Django has provided a way to reverse it.
 For example, say the data had been migrated and the resulting output looks like below.

 ```output
 python manage.py migrate